Jordan algebras over icosahedral cut-and-project quasicrystals: Aperiodic Jordan Algebras from icosahedral quasicrystals

 \subsection{\noun{jordan algebras from quasicrystals }}

-In the previous section we saw that is not always possible to define an aperiodic Witt algebras over a model set $\Xi$, since the acceptability of the window $\Omega$ is needed.
+The previous theorem prevents the extension of aperiodic Witt algebras to icosahedral quasicrystals arising from cut-and-project schemes such a (\ref{eq:cut-and-project-Icosians}).
 On the other hand, the definition of an aperiodic Jordan algebra is possible for every model set arising from the cut-and-project scheme (\ref{eq:cut-and-project-Icosians}) with a convex window $\Omega$.
 Indeed, let $\Xi$ be the convex cut-and-project quasicrystal arising from a convex window $\Omega$ and let $\mathfrak{J}\left(\Xi\right)$ be the real vector space spanned by $\left\{ L_{x}\right\} _{x\in\Xi}$ equipped with the bilinear product given by

 \noun{

 }for every $x,y\in\Xi$.
 Since, by Theorem \ref{thm:Closure Quasiaddition} we have that $x\vdash y\in\Xi$, then the product is well defined.
 Moreover, we have the following \begin{thm} The algebra $\mathfrak{J}\left(\Xi\right)$ is a Jordan algebra. \end{thm}